greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 The parameter can be set for a database system, an individual database, or a session or query.

-For information about GPORCA, see [About GPORCA](../../admin_guide/query/topics/query-piv-optimizer.html)in the *Greenplum Database Administrator Guide*.
+For information about GPORCA, see [About GPORCA](../../admin_guide/query/topics/query-piv-optimizer.html) in the *Greenplum Database Administrator Guide*.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|